 How can our lawyers assist in litigation matters in Italy?

 If possible, our Italian lawyers will recommend mediation and will provide clients with alternative dispute resolution solutions.
-Our Italian attorneys will also assist clients in corporate litigation matters such as debt collection, company liquidation or bankruptcy, procedures that can be completed following specific regulations.
+Our Italian attorneys will also assist clients in corporate litigation matters such as debt collection, company liquidation or bankruptcy.

 How can our Italian lawyers assist in accounting procedures?